 - 1 fresh red chilli, finely chopped (optional)

 - 1 tsp coconut, palm or brown sugar

 - ¼ tsp salt

-- 500 ml coconut milk or water
+- 500 ml water, or coconut milk (for a richer flavour)

 - 2 tbsp coconut oil

 - 2 strands fresh pandan leaves, or

 - Boil the potatoes (with or without their peel) for 15 minutes or until just cooked.
 Set aside to cool.
 Try not to overcook the potatoes as the potatoes should hold their shape for easy dipping into the sauce.

 - Boil the eggs for 8 minutes.
 Drain the water away and run the eggs under cold water for easy peeling of the shells.
 Set aside to cool.